CityOfPhiladelphia/joia/README.md

 Dependencies: aws, cat, ed, rsync, ssh (and unison on both local and instance if you want to use sync)

 Place executable "joia" file in a directory in your $PATH.

+## Configuration

+Global variables are set in `~/.joiarc`.
+Good candidates for this file include KEYPAIR and SUBNET.

+App-specific variables can be set in `.env` at the root of an app.